hero-header

 In these types of schools, students older than 15 years old who work in the morning don’t have the chance to follow the morning school schedule.
 As a result, they participate in afternoon classes.

 What are the Special Primary Schools?
-How can I enroll my child there?
+How can I enrol my child there?

 There are schools where teachers specialise in special education, and the students have serious disabilities or developmental disorders.
-For enrollment in a special school, you must arrange an appointment at the center of diagnosis, evaluation, and support for persons with special needs (KEDDY).
+For enrollment in a special school, you must arrange an appointment at the centre of diagnosis, evaluation, and support for persons with special needs (KEDDY).
 The professionals will give you special guidelines if your child is diagnosed.
-Usually, a parent receives a recommendation from the teacher of the school unit where his child attends when he faces learning difficulties or behavioural problems.
-They will refer the child to KEDDY for evaluation, which is free of charge.

 Is the using of a mask obligatory or optional?